cojen/Boxtin/README.md

 ## Object methods

 Methods declared in the root `Object` class cannot be denied, even when done so explicitly.
 This makes it easier to deny all methods in a class without breaking these fundamental operations.
-Even if these operations could be denied, the caller check would be bypassed when they're invoked by any of the classes in the `java.base` module.
+Even if these operations could be denied, the caller check would be bypassed when any of these methods are invoked by any of the classes in the `java.base` module.
+For example: `String.valueOf(obj)` calls `toString()`.